 - Buy a valid ExpressVPN subscription.

-- Open your Samsung Smart TV and press the “Menu” button on your TV remote
+- Turn on your Samsung Smart TV and go to the Menu.

 - Enjoy your Samsung Smart TV to the Fullest!